-The code of conduct for Public servants is applicable and acts as a guide to the DPWRT employees as to what is expected from an ethical point of view.
+The code of conduct for public servants is applicable and acts as a guide to the DPWRT employees as to what is expected from an ethical point of view.

-11.2 Systems, policies, procedures, rules and regulations
+11.2 System, policies, procedures, rules and regulations

-- 11.2.1 The department has a number of policies, procedures and regulations designed to ensure compliance with government legislations and limit risks including the risks of fraud and corruption.
+- 11.2.1 The Department has a number of policies, procedures and regulations designed to ensure compliance with government legislations and limit risks including the risks of fraud and corruption.
 Fundamentally, all DPWRT employees must comply with the principles inherent in the PFMA and the supporting Treasury Regulations. - 11.2.2 The Department is committed to ensuring that thorough pre-employment and security clearance screening is conducted for all candidates applying for sensitive positions.
 This will be extended to include the conducting of appropriate checks to verify qualifications submitted by candidates due for promotion or transfers to other posts.

-11.3 Disciplinary Code and Procedures
+11.3 Disciplinary code and procedures

-11.3.1 The disciplinary Code and Procedures of the Department prescribes appropriate steps to be taken to resolve disciplinary matters.
+11.3.1 The disciplinary code and procedures of the Department prescribes appropriate steps to be taken to resolve disciplinary matters.

-11.4 Internal Controls
+11.4 Internal controls

-11.4.1 Prevention controls, Detection controls and Segregation of duties are basic internal controls designed to prevent and detect fraud and corruption.
-These are imbedded in the policies, procedures, regulations and other prescripts and are effectively implemented to limit fraud and corruption.
+11.4.1 Prevention controls, detection controls and segregation of duties are basic internal controls designed to prevent and detect fraud and corruption.
+These are embedded in the policies, procedures, regulations and other prescripts and are implemented to limit fraud and corruption.

-11.5 Physical and Information Security
+11.5 Physical and information security

-- 11.5.1 Recognising that effective physical security is one of the "front line" defences against fraud and corruption, the DPWRT will take regular steps to improve physical security and access control at its offices in order to limit the risk of theft of assets. - 11.5.2 All employees are to be sensitised on a regular basis to the fraud risks associated with information security.
-Access controls to limit the risk of manipulation data.
+11.5.1 Recognising that effective physical security is one of the "front line" defences against fraud and corruption, the DPWRT will take regular steps to improve physical security and access control at its offices in order to limit the risk of theft of assets.

+11.5.2 All employees are to be sensitised on a regular basis to the fraud risk associated with information security.
+Access controls to limit the risk of manipulation of data.
 Regular review will be conducted and weaknesses identified during these reviews will be addressed.

-12 Detecting and Investigating Fraud and Corruption
+12. Detecting and investigating fraud and corruption